jJosephM/SkyrmionDome/README.md

 ## Next Steps

+**We might want to try "relaxing" the dome with a current: use the cylinder as initial magnetization and see what happens if we simply run zero current and a lot of dissipation alpha**

 1. Try running small currents (~1,2,3) with a large damping parameter to impose numerical stability

 2. Try making a dome on the *side* of the sample and running a current to see if the height of the dome can be altered